MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **Route Parameters:**

 **- applicationFamily:** The name of the family for a given Business Central offered application.
-(Typically this will just be "BusinessCentral")
+(Typically this value will just be "BusinessCentral")

 **- countryCode:** Country code for the targeted application.